tuura/plato/doc/manual.md

 forward-slash character (’/’) as a separator, however for *Windows*, replace this with a back-slash character (’\\’).

-If choosing to use plato on its own, this must be downloaded from the [GitHub repo](https://github.com/tuura/plato).
+If choosing to use Plato on its own, this must be downloaded from the [GitHub repo](https://github.com/tuura/plato).
 If you choose to use this tool as part of Workcraft, download this from the [Workcraft website](http://workcraft.org/).
 Once downloaded, extract the contents of the folder, and move them to a directory you wish to run them from.